 - Open University: Janice Ansine, Stefan Rüger, Nirwan Sharma and Advaith Siddharthan

-- University of Aberdeen: Helen Anderson, Annie Robinson and René van der Wal
+- University of Aberdeen: Helen Anderson and Annie Robinson

 - Imperial College London: Poppy Lakeman Fraser

 - Swedish University of Agricultural Sciences (SLU):René van der Wal

 - Learning through Landscapes: Ruth Staples-Rolfe and Heena Dave

 - St Alban’s CE Aided Primary School, Havant: Julie Newman and the Hive

 This project was inspired by a range of pollinator citizen science tools and approaches and we have set out to improve the quality of data collected, monitor interactions between plants and visiting insect pollinators, and collect information in new countries.
 Our team based these resources on: